 The Audit Committee of our board of directors is responsible for assisting our board of directors in fulfilling its oversight responsibilities regarding the Company's financial accounting and reporting process, system of internal control, audit process, and process for monitoring compliance with laws and regulations.
-The Audit Committee operates pursuant to a written charter, a copy of which is posted on our website at http://ir.volitionrx.com/committee-charters.
-The Audit Committee met 4 times and acted by written consent 6 times during the fiscal year ended December 31, 2018.
+The Audit Committee operates pursuant to a written charter, a copy of which is posted on our website at https://ir.volition.com/committee-charters.
+The Audit Committee met 5 times and acted by written consent 6 times during the fiscal year ended December 31, 2019.
 All members of the Audit Committee are non-employee directors and satisfy the current NYSE American Company Guide and SEC requirements with respect to independence, financial literacy and experience.

 Management of the Company has the primary responsibility for the Company's consolidated financial statements as well as the Company's financial reporting process, accounting principles and internal controls.
-Sadler, Gibb & Associates, LLC, the independent registered public accounting firm for the Company in 2018, is responsible for performing an audit of the Company's consolidated financial statements, and expressing an opinion as to the conformity of such financial statements with generally accepted accounting principles.
+Sadler, Gibb & Associates, LLC, the independent registered public accounting firm for the Company in 2019, is responsible for performing an audit of the Company's consolidated financial statements, and expressing an opinion as to the conformity of such financial statements with generally accepted accounting principles.

-In this context, the Audit Committee has reviewed and discussed the audited consolidated financial statements of the Company as of and for the year ended December 31, 2018 with the Company's management and the independent registered public accounting firm.
-The Audit Committee has discussed with the independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 16, "Communication with Audit Committees" (formerly known as Statement on Auditing Standards No. 16, which superseded Statement on Auditing Standards No. 61 for fiscal years beginning after December 15, 2012), as adopted by the Public Company Accounting Oversight Board, or PCAOB.
+In this context, the Audit Committee has reviewed and discussed the audited consolidated financial statements of the Company as of and for the year ended December 31, 2019 with the Company's management and the independent registered public accounting firm.
+The Audit Committee has discussed with the independent registered public accounting firm the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board, or PCAOB, and the SEC.
 The Audit Committee has also received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the PCAOB (Rule 3526) regarding the independent accountants' communications with the Audit Committee concerning independence, and has discussed with the independent registered public accounting firm the accounting firm's independence.

-Based on the foregoing, the Audit Committee has recommended to our board of directors the inclusion of the audited consolidated financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2018.
+Based on the foregoing, the Audit Committee has recommended to our board of directors the inclusion of the audited consolidated financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019.

-Guy Innes, Chair Dr. Habib Skaff Dr. Alan Colman Dr. Edward Futcher
+Guy Innes, Chair Dr. Phillip Barnes Dr. Alan Colman Dr. Edward Futcher